chengxiaocx/chengxiaocx.github.io/index.md

 ## News

+- **[October, 2023]** Our abstract about semantic congruence effects on emotional prosody perception has been accepted for FPM 2023.
 - **[July, 2023]** Our abstract comparing the semantic effects on emotional prosody perception in L1 and L2 speakers has been accepted for BUCLD 48, and I received the Paula Menyuk Travel Award.
 - **[May, 2023]** I won the Graduate Student Poster Award at Discover USC 2023.
 - **[Febuary, 2023]** Our abstract about semantic effect on emotional prosody perception has been accepted for HSP 36, and I received the HSP Student Travel Award.